Click here if you are not a US citizen

 After meeting Identity and Citizenship requirements the individual must present proof of a valid Georgia residence address.
 Board Rule 375-3-1-.02 specifies one of the following must be presented as proof of residence address:

-- Current valid rental contracts and/or receipts for payments made within the last 60 days for rent payments with valid Georgia residence address
+- Current valid rental contracts and/or receipts for payments made within the last 2 years for rent payments with valid Georgia residence address.

 - Georgia license issued to parent, child, guardian or spouse; the GA license/ID card holder must also be present for identification.